Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves

 where the lowest lying oscillation modes $\delta^0_{_M}\equiv \delta_{_M}^{{\bf k}={\bf 0}}$ and $\Delta^0_{_M}\equiv \Delta_{_M}^{{\bf k}={\bf 0}}$ with the frequencies $\omega_\delta\equiv \omega_\delta({|\bf k|=0})$ and $\omega_\Delta\equiv \omega_\Delta({|\bf k|=0})$,

-These lowest lying modes are called as the ``zero modes'' $\Delta^0_{_M}$ and $\delta^0_{_M}$ of pair-density and particle-antiparticle-density oscillations.
-We stress that in this semi-classical approximation the frequencies (\ref{fdp-0}) of these zero modes weakly depend on the time $t$ in the time period of slowly varying $H$ and $\Gamma_M$ under consideration.
-This is different from the usual notion of ``mode'' with a constant frequency.
+We call the lowest-lying modes as ``zero modes'' $\Delta^0_{_M}$ and $\delta^0_{_M}$ of pair-density and particle-antiparticle-density oscillations.
+In this semi-classical approximation, these zero modes' frequency (\ref{fdp-0}) weakly depend on the time $t$ in the period of slowly time-varying $H$ and $\Gamma_M$.